 Requirements

-VideoRay Sonar CoPilot requires that the Pro 4 ROV is equipped with a BlueView P900 Sonar
+VideoRay Sonar CoPilot requires that the Pro 4 ROV is equipped with a BlueView P900 Sonar.

 Dynamic Positioning System

 A dynamic positioning (DP) system allows the ROV to automatically hold a requested position.
 A DP system mimics automatically what a pilot would do in adjusting the thrusters to keep the desired position.